hamlet-io/docs/blog/2021-02-26-diagram-plugin.md

     This post is going to use the diagramstest provider to define our solution.
 If you have your own CMDB you can follow along but remove the `-i mock -p diagramstest` arguments from any hamlet commands
     :::

-    The diagrams provider currently has two diagrams type, the solution which shows you all your components and their relationships based on their links, and resources which shows you the different kind of infrastructure resources in used in your solution
+    The diagrams provider currently has two diagrams type, the solution which shows you all your components and their relationships based on their links, and resources which shows you the different infrastructure resource types in your solution

 3. Now lets have a look at what diagrams are available in this solution